SAP-samples/cloud-abap-rap/how_to_managed_uuid.md

   ![select field for object id](/images_how_to_uuid/310_select_object_id_field.png)

 - You can now check the mapping of the field names and you can change this mapping if needed.
-Then press the **Apply** button to save your changes.

   ![other automatically mapped fields](/images_how_to_uuid/320_show_other_mapped_fields.png)

+- As a new feature the RAP Generator now allows you to maintain the values of the aliases for the field names of your entity.
+The generator will propose aliases by creating CamelCase values from the underlying ABAP field names by removing the underscores that are usually used for table field names.
+That means it will suggest SalesOrderID when the ABAP field name is called SALES_ORDER_ID.

+When you are finished with your changes you have to press the **Apply** button to save your changes.

   ![proposed repository object names and field names](/images_how_to_uuid/330_show_proposed_repo_obj_names_and_field_names.png)